 secondly, the installer with out the jvm, http://kepler-project.org/dist/kepler-1.0.0beta3.exe

 does not detect my valid java 6 install

 "could not find a valid java virtual machine to load"

 Java(TM) SE Runtime Environment (build 1.6.0-b105)

 Java HotSpot(TM) Client VM (build 1.6.0-b105, mixed mode)

 C:\Documents and Settings\ran110>echo JAVA_HOME

 the kepler.bat works fine.

-#1 Updated by Matt Jones almost 13 years ago
+#1 Updated by Matt Jones about 13 years ago

 I updated your bug to 1.0.0beta3 -- thanks for pointing out the omission.